Powerlearnproject/se-day1-assignment-Mikeseth38/README.md

 Compare and contrast the Waterfall and Agile methodologies.
 Provide examples of scenarios where each would be appropriate.
 Waterfall Methodology:
 Description:
-A linear, sequential approach where each phase of the SDLC (requirements, design, implementation, testing, deployment, maintenance) is completed before the next one begins while Agile Methodology:
+A linear, sequential approach where each phase of the SDLC (requirements, design, implementation, testing, deployment, maintenance) is completed before the next one begins Examples: constructing a bridge, or large government software projects. while Agile Methodology:
 Description:
-An iterative and incremental approach that emphasizes flexibility, collaboration, and customer feedback.
+An iterative and incremental approach that emphasizes flexibility, collaboration, and customer feedback.Examples: developing a mobile app, or web based applications.

 Describe the roles and responsibilities of a Software Developer, a Quality Assurance Engineer, and a Project Manager in a software engineering team.